Nevuqe/nqc/contrib/libxo/doc/index.rst

 :manpage:`humanized(3)` output, internationalization, and UTF-8.
 The
 library aims to minimize the cost of migrating code to libxo.

-libxo ships as part of FreeBSD.
+libxo ships as part of NQC.

 .. toctree::
     :maxdepth: 3